blakegarretson/essentials/main.md

 *This category of apps is appropriate for writing long-form prose like papers, articles, essays, or even books.
 I’m only including Markdown editors here as I think that’s just a standard requirement for me at this point.*

 - [Obsidian](https://obsidian.md/) is probably best known as a note-taking app, but it has comprehensive Markdown support, live preview, and a plugin ecosystem that can turn it into just about anything you want.
 Personally, I like to install plugins for [LanguageTool](https://languagetool.org), smart quotes, and Git (for document version control).
 Obsidian’s support of math blocks and diagrams also makes it a viable contender for technical papers as well.
 - [Zettlr](https://zettlr.com) advertises itself as a “one-stop publication workbench”, and that’s an apt description.
-While excellent for notes, it handles long projects without breaking a sweat, especially if you need to handle citations.
+While excellent for notes, it handles long projects without breaking a sweat, especially if you need to handle citations, LaTeX math equations, or diagrams.
 Like Obsidian, it has a very nice live-preview which I find mandatory for a modern writing app.

 ### Honorable Mentions